-- how to talk about their emotions accurately and sensitively, using appropriate vocabulary. - that happiness is linked to being connected to others. - how to recognise the early signs of mental wellbeing concerns. - common types of mental ill health (e.g. anxiety and depression). - how to critically evaluate when something they do or are involved in has a positive or negative effect on their own or others' mental health. - the benefits and importance of physical exercise, time outdoors, community participation and voluntary and service-based activities on mental wellbeing and happiness.
+My Wellbeing Self-Concept Mental Health Pupils should know: Pupils should know: How to talk about their emotions accurately and sensitively, using How we are all unique; that recognising and demonstrating personal appropriate vocabulary. strengths build self-confidence, self-esteem and good health and wellbeing.
+That happiness is linked to being connected to others.
+What can affect wellbeing and resilience (e.g. life changes, How to recognise the early signs of mental wellbeing concerns. relationships, achievements and employment).
+Common types of mental ill health (e.g. anxiety and depression) The impact that media and social media can have on how people think about How to critically evaluate when something they do or are involved in themselves and express themselves, including regarding body image, has a positive or negative effect on their own or others mental health. physical and mental health.
+The benefits and importance of physical exercise, time outdoors, community participation and voluntary and service-based activities on Simple strategies to help build resilience to negative opinions, mental wellbeing and happiness. judgements and comments How to recognise and manage internal and external influences on decisions which affect health and wellbeing